Fr4-nky/asset_allocation_tool/README.md

    - Add color mappings for your new assets to the `asset_colors` dictionary if needed.

 2. **Add Data URLs and Fetch Logic**
-   - In `streamlit_app.py`, within the `load_data()` function, define URLs for your new assets.
+   - In `data/loader.py`, define URLs for your new assets and update the data loading logic in the `load_data()` function.
    - Fetch, decode, and preprocess each asset’s data as needed (follow the pattern for existing assets).

 3. **Include in Data Merge**
-   - Append your new asset DataFrames to the main merged DataFrame list in `load_data()` so they are available for analysis and visualization.
+   - Append your new asset DataFrames to the main merged DataFrame list in `load_data()` in `data/loader.py` so they are available for analysis and visualization.

 4. **Add Tab Name**
    - Add your new tab’s name to the `tabs = st.tabs([...])` list at the desired position in `streamlit_app.py`.